Skip to main content

 Fertility may be the last thing on your mind when you’re experiencing the distress of having a body that doesn’t express your identity.
 Understandably, some trans and non-binary people are keen to start hormone therapy or have surgery as quickly as possible.
 However, you may find it a source of regret if you have treatment without preserving your fertility and then realise later on that it is not possible or more difficult to have a biological family.
 Thinking through all these issues now and understanding your options will help you make an informed decision.

-Fertility treatment for trans people
+Fertility treatment for transgender people

 How does medical treatment for gender dysphoria affect fertility?